Click here to view a pdf copy of the curriculum requirement sheet for the B.A. in political science.

 All political science students must take the following courses:

 - POLI 370, Political Thought I OR POLI 372, Political Thought II

 - POLI 507, Seminar in Political Science

 - Six credits of foreign languages

 Political science electives

 In addition to required coursework, political science majors have the opportunity to focus on a specific are of politics by taking 21 credits of upper-level political science courses.

 For students completing the B.A. in political science with a legal studies concentration, a more specific set of electives must be taken, in addition to a more specific set of courses for general education credit.
 Please consult the curriculum requirement sheet for the legal studies concentration.

-Field experience (i.e., internship) or concentration
+Field experience (i.e., internship)

 For more information on internships, click here.